WoWs-Builder-Team/WoWs-ShipBuilder/.github/CONTRIBUTING.md

 - ViewModels must expose a parameterless constructor in order for the Avalonia XAML previewer to work.
   - If you need custom constructor parameters, call that constructor from the parameterless one with default values that work with your code.
   - For the ShipBuilder UI project, you can access the DataHelper class to retrieve example data.
 Modify that class if you need complex example data that cannot be created with a single method or constructor call.
+- There is a "soft" line length limit of 160 characters.
+This limit is not enforced but it is preferred to add line breaks if it improves readability.
+  - For chained method calls, place each method call on a new line if you add a line break.

 **The project uses C# 9 with the Nullable Reference Types feature enabled.
 Do not ignore warnings regarding this feature as they will cause the production build to fail.**